Romana, Sardinia

-Romana is a comune (municipality) in the Province of Sassari in the Italian region Sardinia, located about 150 km northwest of Cagliari and about 30 km south of Sassari.
+Romana is a comune (municipality) in the Metropolitan City of Sassari in the Italian region Sardinia, located about 150 km northwest of Cagliari and about 30 km south of Sassari.
 As of 31 December 2004, it had a population of 608 and an area of 21.6 km2.

 Romana borders the following municipalities: Cossoine, Monteleone Rocca Doria, Padria, Thiesi, Villanova Monteleone.